ItayGold/ItayGold/README.md

 - 📱 (+972) 058-6777190
 - 🔗 [linkedin.com/in/itay-gold](https://www.linkedin.com/in/itay-gold)

----

-> “_Architecture is not a diagram — it's the invisible rhythm behind reliable systems_.”
+> “_Architecture is not a diagram — it's the invisible rhythm behind reliable systems._”
 > _Itay Gold_